dustyroom-studio/quibli-doc/_docs/02-image-effects.md

 ---
-title: "Getting started"
+title: "Image effects"
-permalink: /getting-started/
+permalink: /image-effects/
 excerpt: "How to quickly install and setup Quibli."
 toc: true
 ---